PremYekkali/EC20Staking/README.md

 - Reentrancy protection is applied to all external state-changing functions
 - The protocol is designed to work strictly with ERC20 tokens
 - Reward tiers are configurable and validated to enforce increasing duration and yield
-- Full branch and line coverage is achieved through targeted test cases
+- Full branch, function, and line coverage is achieved through targeted test cases
 - Malicious contracts are used strictly for security testing and coverage validation

 ---